Writing Mathematical Expressions in Canvas Using LaTeX

 $$\sqrt(s)$$

-Here’s how it looks in the Canvas Rich Content Editor:
+Here’s how it looks when pasted into the text editor on a Canvas Page:

 Here’s how it would display, after you hit “Publish” on the Page.
 Note the differences between the inline and block presentation: